andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/parse/deploying-parse-dashboard.md

 # 11 – Enable SSL (or run as insecure app)

-If you access your app after you've deployed it to your chosen cloud host, you'll likely run into an error page stating that &#8220;Parse Dashboard can only be remotely accessed via HTTPS&#8221;.
+If you access your app after you've deployed it to your chosen cloud host, you'll likely run into an error page stating that "Parse Dashboard can only be remotely accessed via HTTPS&#8221;.

 Configuring SSL is beyond the scope of this walk-through, but that would be the next step if you chose to do it for your production app.
-Note that on Azure, your App Service Plan needs to be at &#8220;Basic&#8221; or above.
+Note that on Azure, your App Service Plan needs to be at "Basic&#8221; or above.
 Heroku charges a monthly fee to set up an SSL endpoint as well.

 If you choose not to afford it or if you just want to test things out in the deployed environment to see if it's working or not, you can set up an environment variable in your app's settings on the cloud host.

-In Azure, you need to choose your app, then go to &#8220;Application Settings&#8221; in the Azure Portal.
+In Azure, you need to choose your app, then go to "Application Settings&#8221; in the Azure Portal.
 Then add a new key-value pair under App settings: PARSE\_DASHBOARD\_ALLOW\_INSECURE\_HTTP is the key, and 1 (the number 1) is the value:

 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2016/04/AzureAppSettings1-1024x639.png" alt="Azure App Settings for PARSE_DASHBOARD_ALLOW_INSECURE_HTTP" width="1024" height="639" class="alignnone size-large wp-image-12803" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2016/04/AzureAppSettings1-1024x639.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2016/04/AzureAppSettings1-300x187.png 300w, https://www.andrewcbancroft.com/wp-content/uploads/2016/04/AzureAppSettings1.png 1488w" sizes="(max-width: 1024px) 100vw, 1024px" />][6]